 When the EHA process ends information about what happened as a result of the support package is stored on the EHM system.
 At this time you'll be asked about your experience of the process and be told about how to access Early Help support in the future if needed.
 Please contact the Early Help Assessment team on 01706 925127 If you need any further information about Early Help Support for you and your family.

 - You are in control of what information is shared and you have to consent to your information being shared.
-For more details see our privacy notice
+For more details see our

 - Only trained members of staff will have access to your information on the EHM system using secure log-in accounts.